Generalized saturation game: Paths vs stars

 If Max claims the edge $uw$, Mini returns to Subcase III/A.

-If Max joins $P_3$ to a triangle $xyz$, then the only way to join them (up to isomorphism) is by claiming the edge $xv$.
+If Max joins a copy of $P_3$ to a triangle $xyz$, then the only way to join them (up to isomorphism) is by claiming the edge $xv$.
 Then, Mini can claim the edge $vy$ and after that, knowing that there are no further isolated vertices, the current component cannot be joined to further components.
 After that Mini gets back to Subcase III/A.

-If Max joins $P_3$ to a $K_2$ such that the current component becomes a $P_5$, then Mini closes this $P_5$ to a $C_5$, and the current component cannot be joined to further components.
+If Max joins a copy of $P_3$ to a $K_2$ such that the current component becomes a copy of $P_5$, then Mini closes this component to a copy of $C_5$, and the current component cannot be joined to further components.
 After claiming the remaining 5 edges of this component, Mini will be back to Subcase III/A.

-Finally, suppose Max connects $P_3$ to an isolated edge $xy$ by claiming $xv$.
+Finally, suppose Max connects a copy of $P_3$ to an isolated edge $xy$ by claiming $xv$.
 Then Mini plays $yu$.
 It can be checked that the current component cannot be joined to any further components, so after playing the remaining 5 edges of the component, Mini is back to Subcase~III/A. \end{proof}

+Now to get upper bounds in Theorem~\ref{pathstars}, parts 2, 3 and 4, we look at the cases within the proof of Lemma~\ref{minlinear}.
+We are interested in the set of components at the end of the game that gives the largest s.
+In the first case, that is an induced triangle matching, hence $s(n,\# S_3,P_4)\leq n-o(n)$.
+For the second case, that is a disjoint union of $K_4$'s, which gives $s(n,\# S_3,P_5)\leq 3n-o(n)$ and $s(n,\# S_4,P_5)\leq n-o(n)$.
+In the last case, the graph is a disjoint union of $K_p$'s, with $p \leq 5$, and possible a number of specially formed components on $6$ vertices.
+Hence, for the upper bound we can assume that at the end of the game we have almost a disjoint union of $K_5$'s, which gives $s(n,\# S_3,P_6)\leq 6n-o(n)$, $s(n,\# S_4,P_6)\leq 4n-o(n)$ and $s(n,\# S_5,P_6)\leq n-o(n)$.